 These elements are considered a lot more fluid and can be open to negotiation, but culture can’t be changed overnight, so it’s one of the most permanent elements of a new opportunity.

 So, how can you find a company culture that works for you?

 Write down the values that are important to you personally and professionally

-We are often led to believe that the more extravagant the culture the “better” it is, when in reality you need to find somewhere that is aligned to your personality as well as the values you uphold in your day-to-day life.
+We are often led to believe that the more extravagant the culture the “better” it is when in reality you need to find somewhere that is aligned with your personality as well as the values you uphold in your day-to-day life.
 This will create better synergies between work and home and also enable you to connect with like-minded people who share those views.